Accepting Incoming Connections

 your cluster comes with a default ingress and domain managed by kraud.

-find your ingress domain here
+to find your ingress domain use

 routing your first service